top of page

 My cousin Emily and I shared one of the most wonderful days this Sunday...

 We finally made our way over to Dudley, MA, to see our ancestors' grave plot at the Corbin Cemetery.
 We also stopped and visited the headstones in West Roxbury, which are slightly older, with modernity growing up around them.
 In Dudley, however, it was a nice drive off the highways on a lovely fall day.
 After walking right up to our family headstones, we found Major Nathaniel Healy, as well as other Healys who had settled in the area.
-Then we went over to the Church, where they have a plaque to commemorate the soldiers of the Revolutionary War; Major Nathaniel included.
-He was also at the battle of Lexington, as well as Bunker Hill, and lived to the ripe old age of 81.
-There was also another plaque, recently made, in which the surname Healy was there with all of the other founding family names.

 This is where things took a serendipitous turn.